ashleyvermaas/surviving-halloween/README.md

 This project is a work in progress and needs several improvements and bug fixes.
 It's far from perfect, but it is made with love and is still pretty amazing for a first project.

 ### Credits
+Many thanks to the Ironhack teachers Luis Junco and Tiago Pereira.
 All illustrations are downloaded from [Canva](www.canva.com).

 ### Enjoy!